Ven Pongal | Ghee pongal

 • Cook the Pongal on medium heat

 • Add 1 tbsp of ghee and cook the Pongal 2-3 minutes or until the Pongal comes together.
-Pongal thickens overtime so turn off the stove before it turns too thick
+Pongal thickens over time, so turn off the stove before it turns too thick

 Varalakshmi pooja Manjal Pongal